Acute inpatient rehabilitation

 - There is one registered nurse/licensed practical nurse and one rehab technician for every 10 patients—far above the state minimum of 1 state-tested nurse's aide for every 15 patients.

-Programs at our Inpatient Rehab Center
+Programs at our inpatient rehab facility

 Our rehabilitation programs are designed to help our patients reach their highest level of function and independence.
-Choose an option below to learn more about the programs offered at our inpatient rehab facility.
+Choose an option below to learn more about the programs offered at our acute inpatient rehab facility.

 Rehabilitation for the patient begins shortly after the time of amputation and continues until the completion of prosthetic rehabilitation.
 Our program includes both pre- and post-prosthetic services.

-Sometimes referred to as the "silent epidemic," brain injury can be devastating to the patient and family.
 Early rehabilitation following a brain injury is crucial in helping patients reach the fullest physical and cognitive recovery.

 While most recovery from traumatic heart attack or bypass surgery is uneventful, prolonged ventilator dependence or critical care stays may necessitate formal rehabilitation prior to returning home.
 Our program combines the needed therapy with education to maximize functioning.